 Notable firings and resignations from Trump's White House

-WASHINGTON – Notable firings and resignations from President Donald Trump's White House since he took office last year.
+WASHINGTON – Notable firings and resignations from President Donald Trump's White House since he took office on Jan.
+20, 2017.

 — March 6, 2018: Economic adviser Gary Cohn

-Note: This story has corrected the spelling of Porter's first name to Rob, not Ron.
-With BC-US--Trump-Tillerson.